 Since 2021 the role of virtual school heads has included a non-statutory responsibility for the strategic oversight of the educational attendance, attainment, and progress of children with a social worker.
-In offering advice and information to workforces that have relationships with children with social workers, virtual school heads identify and engage with all key professionals in Hertfordshire and beyond, helping them to understand the role they have in improving outcomes for CWASW e.g. DSL and deputies, social workers, headteachers, governors, special educational needs coordinators, mental health leads, other Local Authority partners, including Designated Social Care Officers for SEND.
-Tewin Cowper ensure that our Designated Teacher has the appropriate training, so they are able to take the leadership of this crucial area of our safeguarding arrangements which includes:
+In offering advice and information to workforces that have relationships with children with social workers, virtual school heads identify and engage with all key professionals in Hertfordshire and beyond, helping them to understand the role they have in improving outcomes for CWASW e.g. DSL and deputies, social workers, headteachers, governors, special educational needs co-ordinators, mental health leads, other Local Authority partners, including Designated Social Care Officers for SEND.

+St Nicholas C of E VA Primary and Nursery School ensure that our Designated Teacher has the appropriate training, so they are able to take the leadership of this crucial area of our safeguarding arrangements which includes:

-- Working closely with virtual school heads to ensure that funding is best used to support the child's educational achievement and development needs that are identified in their personal education plans. - Collaborating with the virtual school heads to also promote the educational achievement of previously looked after children
+- Working closely with virtual school heads to ensure that funding is best used to support the child's educational achievement and development needs that are identified in their personal education plans. - Collaborating with the virtual school heads to also promote the educational achievement of previously looked after children.

-6. Roles and Responsibilities of All Staff/Leadership
+6. Roles and Responsibilities of All Staff and Leadership/ Management

 Safeguarding and child protection is everyone's responsibility.
-This policy applies to all staff, volunteers and governors at Tewin Cowper Primary and is consistent with national duties outlined in Keeping Children Safe in Education 2023 and local expectations expected within Hertfordshire Safeguarding Children Partnership Procedures Manual.
-Our Child Protection (CP) policy and procedures manual also apply to extended school and off-site activities.
+This policy applies to all staff, volunteers and governors at St Nicholas C of E VA Primary and Nursery School and is consistent with national duties outlined in Keeping Children Safe in Education 2023 and local expectations expected within Hertfordshire Safeguarding Children Partnership Procedures Manual.
+Our Child Protection (CP) policy and procedures also apply to extended school and off-site activities.

-Tewin Cowper Primary plays a crucial role in preventative education.
+St Nicholas C of E VA Primary and Nursery School plays a crucial role in preventative education.
 This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/ misandry, homophobia, biphobia, transphobia and sexual violence/ harassment.
 This will be underpinned by our: